surifirstpin/biplus_documentation/docs/SReports.md

 <center><h1> Reports</h1></center>

-By building the reports in AcuBi you can communicate more efficiently and collaborate more effectively.
-Just in matters of seconds, you can confess a story in what way your organisation is making a difference in the world instead of accessing the data in a traditional manner.
+By building the reports in AcuBi you can extract the data effectively and collaborate more  instead of accessing the data in a traditional manner..
+Just in matters of seconds, you can confess a story in what way your organisation is making a difference in the world.

 ## View Report